 Thanks to all of you who watched me on last week’s America Unearthed episode, “Custer’s Blood Treasure.”
-Recently, I’ve seen a few questions bouncing around about the exact nature of the lost Custer treasure, including several from my friend Scott Wolter himself.
+Recently, I’ve seen a few questions bouncing around about the exact nature of the lost Custer treasure.
 Some people have even doubted its existence all together.
 So, I thought I’d add in some details from four primary sources as well as some reporting by Kathryn Wright, who originally broke the Custer treasure story back in 1957.
 Perhaps this will shed a little light on the exact nature of the Custer treasure as well as how the story originated.

 Where did the Custer Treasure Come From?